PradCoder/ExplorationsOnTheRubiksCube/4GR3Project.md

 $|G|/|H| = [G : H]$ is the number of distinct left cosets of H in G. In particular, the number of elements in $H$ must divide the number of elements in $G$.

+## Second Fundamental Theorem of Cubology

+An operation of the cube is possible if and only if the following are satisfied:
+(1) The total number of edge and corner cycles of even length is even.
+(2) The number of corner cycles twisted right is equal to the number of corner cycles twisted left (up to modulo 3).
+(3) There is an even number of reorienting edge cycles.

 ## Main Theorem: Fundamental Theorem of Cubology